beet-software/dorm/docs/docs/quickstart/generate-a-showcase.md

 dorm_example -e postgres -o store_example
 ```

-The default destination is `dorm_example`.
+The default destination is the selected engine name, such as `memory` or
+`postgres`.
 The generator refuses to write into
 a non-empty directory, so select a new directory or remove the existing
 project before generating another one.